 Code of Conduct

-CENTRA values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among our partners and the broader biodiversity sciences community and is committed to providing a safe, productive, and welcoming environment for all participants of CENTRA-facilitated meetings, events, and virtual spaces.
-CENTRA-facilitated meetings and events can serve as an effective forum to consider and debate science-relevant viewpoints in an orderly, respectful, and fair manner.
-This Code of Conduct is important for promoting diversity and creating an inclusive, supportive, and collaborative environment for all people and cultures.
+The CENTRA 6 organizing committee values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among our partners and the broader community and is committed to providing a safe, productive, and welcoming environment for all participants.
+This Code of Conduct is in place to ensure an inclusive, supportive, and collaborative environment for all people and cultures.

-We expect everyone to respect the following list of behaviors at CENTRA Events.
+We expect everyone to respect the following list of behaviors.

-- Treat everyone (this includes other participants, CENTRA personnel, and the meeting venue) with kindness, respect, and consideration, valuing a diversity of views and opinions (including those you may not share).
+- Treat everyone with kindness, respect, and consideration, valuing a diversity of views and opinions (including those you may not share).

-- Treat others with respect, including the use of their preferred name and pronouns.
+- Treat others with respect, including the use of their preferred name and personal pronouns.

 - Exhibit professional behavior at all times.